 Also in the metadata is the number of citations a work has received, under the tag "is-referenced-by-count".

-However, to retrieve the full list of citations for your own works, you need to use Cited-by.
-While anyone can use an API query to see the number of citations a work has received, through Cited-by the member who deposited the work can retrieve a list of citing DOIs.
+To retrieve the full list of citations you need be a member using Cited-by.
+While anyone can use an API query to see the number of citations a work has received, members can retrieve a full list of citing DOIs and callback notifications informing them when one of their works has been cited.
 Details of the citing works can be displayed on your website alongside the article.